The State of US Digital Asset Enforcement in 2025: A Year in Review

 Stricter Enforcement from the IRS

-- Use of crypto in commerce without proper tracking of cost basis
+- Digital asset commerce without proper cost basis tracking

-Form 1099-DA (Digital Asset): While still unofficial, draft versions of the new 1099 for digital assets have been circulated.
+- Form 1099-DA (Digital Asset): While still unofficial, draft versions of the new 1099 for digital assets have been circulated.
 Some exchanges are already voluntarily issuing transaction summaries.
+(See our Form 1099-DA guide for a full breakdown.)

 DeFi and NFTs Still a Grey Zone